Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Introduction

 Our contributions are threefold: \begin{enumerate}[(1).] \item We advance matching theory by integrating micro-level individual decision-making with macro-level equilibrium outcomes in dynamic, two-sided markets.
 Traditional models often focus on static stable matchings characterized by aggregate properties, as pioneered in the foundational work \cite{gale1962college} and further developed in labor market analyses by \cite{mortensen1988matching}.
 While these classical approaches provide powerful equilibrium insights, they typically treat equilibrium outcomes without explicitly modeling the underlying individual optimization processes or temporal dynamics.

 Recent contributions \cite{duffie2018dynamic,duffie2025continuous} have examined dynamic matching.
 Yet, these works, along with others, for example, models of job search with fixed wage distributions \cite{mccall1970economics} or ride-hailing platforms \cite{li2025repositioning}, examine individual agent behavior on one side of the market while treating the opposing side as exogenous.
-Such unilateral models fail to capture the bidirectional strategic interactions and feedback mechanisms essential in many real-world two-sided markets.
+Such unilateral models fail to capture the bidirectional strategic interactions and feedback mechanisms essential in many real-world two-sided markets. {Recent works \cite{KanoriaSaban2021,immorlica2023designing} bridges micro-level decisions with macro-level outcomes in two-sided matching markets.
+However, they focus on stationary equilibria and platform design or policy interventions; by contrast, our framework analyzes dynamic equilibrium, and a detailed comparison is provided later. }

-Our framework fills this gap by employing mean field game theory to model two interacting, heterogeneous populations whose matching strategies and distributions evolve dynamically.
-We explicitly represent how agents’ acceptance criteria, modeled as control variables, determine matching outcomes, linking individual threshold decisions to the evolution of unmatched agent distributions over time.
+Our framework contributes to the literature by employing mean field game theory to model two interacting, heterogeneous populations whose matching strategies and distributions evolve dynamically.
+We explicitly represent how agents’ acceptance criteria, modeled as control variables, determine matching outcomes, linking individual acceptance threshold decisions to the evolution of unmatched agent distributions over time.
 This micro-to-macro linkage allows us to analyze how heterogeneous agent preferences, strategic behavior, and stochastic meeting processes combine to produce emergent equilibrium patterns, thus offering a richer and more realistic understanding of dynamic matching phenomena than previous models.